ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - You can set shortcuts for up to four items by pressing **△** on a highlighted game and selecting *Add to Navigator Menu*.
 You can quickly access your shortcuts by pressing **SELECT**.

 ### Music Channel
-The **Music Channel** allows you to play back music stored on your PS2's internal drive and create playlists.
+The **Music Channel** lets you play audio CDs, listen to music stored on your PS2’s internal drive, and create custom playlists.
 Music can be ripped directly on the PS2 from an audio CD, and installed using the [Music Installer](#install-music).

 It also supports exporting music to a NetMD-compatible MiniDisc recorder.
 However, MiniDisc support is broken in the current version of the PSBBN Definitive Patch.
-If you want to try the MiniDisc functionality, you can use a [legacy version of the PSBBN Definitive English Patch](#legacy-versions-of-the-psbbn-definitive-english-patch).
+If you want to try the MiniDisc functionality, you can use a [legacy version of the PSBBN Definitive English Patch](https://github.com/CosmicScale/PSBBN-Definitive-Project/tree/PSBBN-Definitive-English-Patch).

 ### Movie Channel
 The **Movie Channel** allows you to play back movies stored on your PS2's internal drive, organise your movies, and create playlists.
 Movies can be downloaded from several of the [Online Channels](#internet-channel), and installed using the [Movie Installer](#install-movies).